Olex2/help/gui/EN/home/start.md

 A tricky disorder across a symmetry element.

 ##Timmy
-A continuous solid: Calcium Tartarate
+A continuous solid: Calcium Tartrate.

 # Documentation
 We are in the process of getting all Olex2 documentation into a unified format.
 In the meantime, we apologize for the slightly haphazard state of our documentation.